-The Women's BC Championship (Scotties) shall be a 6-day event in Chilliwack from January 10-15th, 2023 consisting of 8-teams competing in a triple knockout preliminary round and a 4-team page playoff.
-The A and B qualifiers will advance to the 1V2 playoff game and the 2 C qualifiers will advance to the 3V4 playoff game.
+The Women's BC Championship (Scotties) shall be a 6-day event in Esquimalt from Jan.
+23-28, 2024 consisting of 8-teams competing in a Round Robin format and a 4-team page playoff.
+The top two teams at the conclusion of the round robin will advance to the 1 vs 2 playoff game and the third and fourth qualifiers will advance to the 3 vs 4 playoff game.
+Ties at the end of the preliminary round will be broken using the cumulative Last Stone Draw total.
+There will be a maximum of one tie breaker game.
 Games will be 10-ends in length, 38 minutes thinking time.
-The successful team will qualify to represent BC at the 2023 Tournament of Hearts, February 17th-26th in Kamloops, BC.
+The successful team will qualify to represent BC at the 2024 Tournament of Hearts, Feb.
+16-25 in Calgary, Alberta.

 The 8 teams shall qualify for the BC Championships as follows: